Holding companies to account

 Based on minor changes to our methodology and further consultation with companies on their data, we have updated the ranking of the Responsibility 100 Index.
-The next release of the index will be March 24th 2020.
+The latest rankings below are updated as of March 2020.

 For more information see our methodology report.

 It is possible to sort the results by a company’s ‘Talk’ score – the extent of their commitment – or their ‘Walk’ score – the extent of their actions.
 The ‘Gap’ measures the distance between these two scores.
 The rankings are as follow:

 Using the R100 index, we can track and assess companies’ strengths and weaknesses in contributing towards a more sustainable future.

 Our quarterly insights report offers more insights into the rankings and movements, as well as deep-dives into each of our pillars: Poverty & wellbeing.
 Equality.
 Climate.
 Education & Skills.
 Partnership.
 Justice.
 Good Business.

 - Why Unilever, the owner and manufacturer of over 400 household brands from Ben & Jerry’s to PG Tips to Dove, has maintained its number one position in the Index.

 - That companies in the pharmaceutical and financial sectors are the highest ranked, while those in travel and extractive sectors rank lowest.